 There are a few basic ways to help improve your negotiating skills:

 - Do your research: Know your market.
 Find out the typical rates for your field, your locality and your level of experience.
-There are usually market surveys available or websites that can provide benchmarks (or you can check out our Day Rate Calculator).
+There are usually market surveys available or websites that can provide benchmarks.
 Don’t be afraid to ask and dig around – when pay becomes a taboo subject, it usually ends up keeping rates low

 - Ask high: You should be the first person to mention a figure and you should start as high as you can justify, and have your reasoning to back it up.
 Why?
 Because it means you set the reference points.
 You will get a better end result if you negotiate down from £100 per hour than if you go from £50 upwards.
 You can always call the fee ‘negotiable’ if you’re concerned it’s too high

 - Show value: Customers will pay higher rates if they see the extra value gained from doing so.
 For example, you can point to case studies where you have delivered the client’s exact requirements and proven good value for money

 - Be creative: Negotiation is a highly creative process; successful negotiators always look for solutions beyond the obvious.
 They look for win-win solutions.
 The customer has a problem that you can solve, you have a problem that they can solve – work together so everyone is happy